Skip to main content

 I know many of you reading and listening to this are far from where you started.
 Maybe you are learning English right now, using my voice to practice your pronunciation (my apologies to your grammar teachers).
 Maybe you are a student in a new city, trying to decipher the noise of the modern world.

-If you feel like a stranger in a strange land, here is my advice: Don't wait to be fluent to build your sanctuary.
+If you feel like a stranger in a strange land, here is my advice: Don't wait to become fluent before building your sanctuary.

 1. Find Your Rhythm: My mother found hers in the daily tasks of caring for her family—starting her day at 5:30 a.m. to ensure our house was a place of comfort.
 Create a routine that feels familiar, even if the world outside is strange.